jtpaasch/spin/README.md

 Spin
 ====

 This is a simple command line tool for spinning up VMs quickly and easily.
-It is really just a wrapper for vagrant and ansible (much like [Spinup.py](https://github.com/jpaasch/Spinup.py), just simpler).
+It is really just a wrapper for vagrant and ansible, just simpler.

 Requirements